Jacob Adler (writer): Life

-Adler was born on December 12, 1874, in Dynów, Galicia (at the time, a governorate of Austria, now part of Poland), the son of Hersh Melech Adler and Zisel Adler.
-He emigrated to the United States in 1892, initially settling in New Haven, Connecticut, where he apprenticed as a tailor.
+Adler was born on December 12, 1874 as Jacob Melech, in Dynów, Galicia (at the time, a governorate of Austria, now part of Poland), the son of Hersh Melech and Zisel Yidler.
+He emigrated to the United States in 1892 via Ellis Island where he changed his last name to Adler (German for Eagle).
+He initially settled in New Haven, Connecticut, where he apprenticed as a tailor.

 He later moved to New York City and worked in a factory there.
 He first wrote for The Forward in 1897, when he contributed two short workers' poems under the name Nesher.
 Over the next several decades, he contributed publications to 54 different magazines and newspapers, including The Forward, Di Varhayt, the Jewish Morning Journal, Fraye Arbeter Shtime, Tsukunft, Yugnt, Literatur un Lebn, Amerike, Yidisher Kemfer, Der Groyser Kundes, Kibetser, Der Beyzem, Fraye Shtunde, Der Arbiter, Fraye Gezelshaft, Dos Naye Lebn, Di Tsayt, Arbeter Fraynd, Yidisher Arbeter (Krakow), Folks-Fraynd (Sanok), Roman-Tsaytung (Warsaw), and Yidishe Velt (Wilno).
 In 1906, he became editor of the Yiddish weekly Brownsville Progress.
 He also edited Traumen un Wirklichkeit and Der Yiddisher Gazlen.
 In 1908, he founded Der Groyser Kundes with Moyshe Nadir.